DiogoAngelim/DiogoAngelim/README.md

 <br/>

-I'm a JavaScript Developer focused on building scalable, high-performance web applications with React, Node.js, and Next.js.
-I’m passionate about finance, health, and technology, and I bring a detail-oriented mindset and strong grasp of the Software Development Lifecycle to every project.
+I'm a JavaScript Developer 100% focused on building scalable, high-performance full-stack applications with React, Node.js, and Next.js.
+I’m passionate about finance, health, and technology, and I bring a detail-oriented mindset, with a strong grasp of the Software Development Lifecycle, to every project.
 I thrive on solving complex problems through a balance of analytical thinking and creative engineering, consistently delivering clean, efficient, and maintainable code.
 <br><br>
 My toolkit includes RESTful APIs, server-side rendering, real-time features, and performance optimization using tools like Lighthouse and Chrome DevTools.
 I follow best practices in testing, version control, and code scalability, and I value strong communication and collaboration.
 <br><br>
-My goal is to join a forward-thinking team where I can build impactful digital products, grow alongside talented developers, and contribute to solving meaningful real-world problems through code.
+My goal is to join a smart, forward-thinking team where I can build impactful digital products, grow alongside talented developers, and contribute to solving meaningful, real-world problems through code.